 In the final week, the students share their life plan with staff, mentors and peers.
 Accompanied by an action plan, participants develop short-term goals to help them achieve their larger plans.
 Lessons focus on communication and respect.
 The course concludes with self-presentations of their plans to their peers.

-To date, nearly 500 men and women have graduated from LaunchPoint, and have moved on to employment and independent living, or are moving forward to break out of their cycle of homelessness.
+To date, over 500 men and women have graduated from LaunchPoint, and have moved on to employment and independent living, or are moving forward to break out of their cycle of homelessness.